p5quared/databases/README.md

 SQLite uses SQL for creating, modifying, and retrieving data from databases.
 SQL is a domain-specific language used for managing relational databases, and it provides a set of commands, or queries, for performing operations such as creating tables, inserting data, updating data, and retrieving data from tables.

 SQLite is also convenient because it comes installed pre-installed on most Linux and macOS systems, and it is available as a single C source code file that can be easily embedded in other applications.
 SQLite is also available as a standalone command-line tool for managing databases.
 You can jump right into SQLite in most languages including Python, Ruby, and C/C++, without having to install any additional libraries.

+## SQLITE vs MYSQL

+You've probably heard of other MYSQL or even PostgreSQL.
+SQLite is not 'inferior' to these options, but it is definitely simpler to get up and running.
+The main difference is that most databases operate as a server, where you connect, read/write, and disconnect, wheras SQLite is just a raw file that you open/close.
+While PostgreSQL is probably the most popular SQL database for production, SQLite is still very relevant and useful for its simplicity.
+SQLite lives everywhere, in browsers, phones, and is considered to by many to be the industry standard for embedded databases.

 ### Queries, Cursors, and Results
 To extract, add or modify data in a database, you need to use SQL queries.
 A query is a statement that you use to interact with the database.